sdbj2063/gcd/CodeBook.md

 ### Table of Contents
 -------------------

-I.	Introduction	3
+##### I.	Introduction

-II.
-Documentation Conventions	3
+##### II.
+Documentation Conventions

-III.
-Assumptions about the Audience	3
+##### III.
+Assumptions about the Audience

-IV.
-Project Requirements	3
+##### IV.
+Project Requirements

-  1. List of Deliverables:	3
+  1. List of Deliverables
-  2. Data Analysis Requirements:	4
+  2. Data Analysis Requirements

-V.	Original Data Sources	4
+##### V.	Original Data Sources

-  1. URLs	4
+  1. URLs
-  2. Licensing Statement from Original Development Team	5
+  2. Licensing Statement from Original Development Team
-  3. Description of Data from the Original Project	5
+  3. Description of Data from the Original Project
-  4. Description of Data Sets	5
+  4. Description of Data Sets
-  5. How Data Knits Together	6
+  5. How Data Knits Together
-  6. Data Files Used with Definitions	6
+  6. Data Files Used with Definitions

-VI.
-Processing Decisions	6
+##### VI.
+Processing Decisions

-  1. R Language Libraries	7
+  1. R Language Libraries
-  2. Choosing Variables for Mean and Standard Deviation Calculations	7
+  2. Choosing Variables for Mean and Standard Deviation Calculations
-  3. Excluded Variables with “mean” in the Name	7
+  3. Excluded Variables with “mean” in the Name
-  4. Background on Gyroscopes, Accelerometers and Original Data	8
+  4. Background on Gyroscopes, Accelerometers and Original Data
-  5. Human-readable Variable Names	9
+  5. Human-readable Variable Names
-  6. Variable Key Words and Their Meanings	9
+  6. Variable Key Words and Their Meanings
-  7. List of mean() variables used with explanations	10
+  7. List of mean() variables used with explanations
-  8. List of std() variables used with explanations	10
+  8. List of std() variables used with explanations

-VII.
-Running the Script and Key Decision Points	11
+##### VII.
+Running the Script and Key Decision Points

-  1. System Configuration	11
+  1. System Configuration
-  2. Executing the Script	12
+  2. Executing the Script
-  3. Messages Typed to the Screen	12
+  3. Messages Typed to the Screen
-  4. Downloading and Extracting Files	13
+  4. Downloading and Extracting Files
-  5. Transformation of Data	13
+  5. Transformation of Data
-  6. Tidy Data Set Results	13
+  6. Tidy Data Set Results
-  7. The Tidiness of the Data Set	14
+  7. The Tidiness of the Data Set

-VIII.
-References	15
+##### VIII.
+References

-Appendix A	16
+##### Appendix A

-  Coursera Project Description	16
+  Coursera Project Description

-Appendix B	17
+##### Appendix B

-  Original Data Set Description	17
+  Original Data Set Description
-  Feature Selection Information	19
+  Feature Selection Information

-Appendix C	20
+##### Appendix C	20

-  How the Original Data Knits Together	20
+  How the Original Data Knits Together

 ## I.	Introduction
 The course “Getting and Cleaning Data” offered by Johns Hopkins University through Coursera has a culminating project.
 The student must complete an R script that performs data transformation and creates a text file.
 Part of the project offering is this code book, along with the script, a readme file and the data file.